BZemba87/bone-appetit/README.md

 - The site consists of 3 main pages - Home, Menus and Book.
 - Each page has the same layout - Header (title/icon), Navigation Bar (links to other pages), Body (text content, images and booking form), Footer (social media icons/links, opening hours, location and contact information).
+- User can click title/icon on any page and it will take them back to the Home page.

 Navigation Bar: